 Climate change and city emissions

-In addition, the aim is to halve the consumption-based carbon footprint from the 2005 level by 2030.
+In addition, the goal is to halve the consumption-based carbon footprint by 2030 from the 2005 level.

-Image: Kuopio’s greenhouse gas emissions from 2006-2022, including industrial emissions (data source: Kuopio’s CO2 report 2024 / Sitowise) and the emission reduction need until 2030 according to the emission reduction target.
+Image: Kuopio’s greenhouse gas emissions from 2006–2023, including industrial emissions and the emission reduction need according to the emission reduction target until 2030.
+Source: Kuopio CO2 Report 2025 / Sitowise.

-Municipal and regional CO2 emissions data can also be found in the online services maintained by the Finnish Environment Institute (Syke):
+Municipal and provincial emission data can also be found in the online services maintained by the Finnish Environment Institute (Syke):

 - GHG emissions in Finnish municipalities and regions (SYKE)